MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 1. Set the [status](rules.md#status) to either **Active** or **Inactive**.
 1. To reposition the rule in the list on the **Rules** tab, select the rule, drag it to its new position, and then select **Save order**.

-## System defined (Default) rules
+## System-defined (default) rules

-System defined rules may be created per environment.
-For instance you may see the following default rule:
+Rules may be created by Fraud Protection per environment.
+For example, the following default rule may be created.

-- Default Support Rule

-Certain aspects of Fraud Protection rely on default rules.
-In this case, after adding an email, IP address or other known list content to a support list (safe, watch, or reject), this default rule ensures those lists are checked during assessment evaluation.
+- **Default Support Rule**: Certain aspects of Fraud Protection rely on default rules.
+After you add an email, IP address, or other known list content to a support list (safe, watch, or reject), this default rule ensures that the lists are checked during assessment evaluation.

-System-defined rules can be edited, deleted and deactivated.
-Consider creating or editing other rules unless your intention is to change this default behavior.
+System-defined rules can be edited, deleted, and deactivated.
+As a best practice, consider creating or editing a different rule unless you want to change the default behavior.

 ## Manage existing rules